timurgilfanov/blog/src/data/blog/002-ui-architecture.md

 - events go up;
 - transitions happen in one place.

-UDF breaks UI feedback loops by preventing the View from becoming a hidden state machine.
+UDF helps prevent hidden UI feedback loops by preventing the View from becoming an implicit state machine.

 ## Stage 5: One async pipeline